Julia Gomelskaya: Memento Vitae

 She has produced many CDs of her own music and her published works are mainly by Sorino Esiziuns Musicales.
 She is a member of the Ukrainian National Composers’ Union as well as the Laureate of the B. Liatoshynskyj Prize and the Odessa Municipal Prize (2011 & 2006).
 Gomelskaya has had an array of commissions throughout her career which has allowed her to work with some professional musicians and ensembles.

-Memento Vitae was composed in 1996, and is composed written for a small-scale symphony orchestra.
-The work encapsulates the idea of spiritual movement, and where our souls go after death.
-At about 9 minutes in duration, this work is a constant flurry of sounds from within the orchestra, with Gomelskaya utilizing all areas of the ensemble as well as some extended techniques that these instruments can do.
+Memento Vitae was composed in 1996 and is composed written for a small-scale symphony orchestra.
+The work encapsulates the idea of spiritual movement and the concept of the afterlife.
+At nine minutes in duration, this work is a constant flurry of sounds from within the orchestra, with Gomelskaya utilizing all areas of the ensemble as well as some extended techniques.
 For example, pitch bending and flutter-tonguing are among the most popular extended techniques that Gomelskaya uses in Memento Vitae.
-There is no key, and for me that says that these spirits cannot be chained down by tonality, but instead are free to roam wherever they go.
-The use of chromatic runs and open chords create this ingenious spatial awareness that I believe Gomelskaya was aiming for when composing this work.
+There is no key, which said to represent spirits not being tied down to one tonality.
+The use of chromatic runs and open chords create ingenious spatial awareness.

-The most exciting parts of this work are the constant changes between very busy sections where lots of instruments play many different rhythmically challenging lines, and then sections where most instruments drop out and only a select few remain.
-Gomelskaya’s use of tuned percussion makes these quieter sections much more atmospheric, as the vibraphone and tubular bells create a shimmering effect within the music.
+The most exciting parts of this work are the constant changes between very busy and much sparser sections.
+Gomelskaya’s use of tuned percussion makes these quieter sections much more atmospheric, as the vibraphone and tubular bells create celestial effects.
 The choice to confine this music to a smaller orchestra means it is much more intense and concentrated in places.

-Memento Vitae requires a lot of stamina, concentration, and dexterity to just be able to play the parts in synchronization.
-Gomelskaya’s use of polyphony and counterpoint makes this work very complex and exciting, and yet still being able to create a range of different emotions such as happiness and hope and sadness and loss.
-The work ends in a very eerie way with static strings and a simple melodic input from the winds before just drifting off.
-The spiritual undertones of this work can shine a new narrative on the music, and whilst this is my interpretation of the work, I believe it fits the music comfortably and offers a fresh and multi-dimensional narrative for the piece.
+Memento Vitae requires a lot of stamina, concentration, and dexterity to be able to play the parts in perfect synchronization.
+Gomelskaya’s use of polyphony and counterpoint makes this work very complex and exciting.
+The work ends eerily with static strings and a simple melodic input from the winds before just drifting off.
+The spiritual undertones of this work can shine a new narrative on the music – creating a multi-dimensional reading of the score.

-Memento Vitae is a fantastic orchestral work from the wonderful composer Julia Gomelskaya and after her tragic death in 2016 it is vital we keep her music alive for years to come.
+Julia Gomelskaya was an inspirational composer, and after her tragic death in 2016 it is vital we keep her music alive for years to come.
 This blog is in memory of her.